Franciscans at Saint Mary's

 The Community of St. John Baptist

-The resident sisters are part of the parish worshipping community.
-Sister Laura Katharine is a vital part of the Parish Altar Guild and she also serves as a chalice bearer at some services.
-Sister Monica Clare does graphic design and photography and serves as a reader at services.
-The order also has a special pastoral ministry to the sick and shut-in.
+The CSJB sisters were a part of the parish worshiping community.
+Sister Laura Katharine was a vital part of the Parish Altar Guild served as a chalice bearer at some services.
+Sister Monica Clare did spiritual direction, graphic design and photography and served as a cantor at Evensong.
+Sister Deborah Francis served as a spiritual director and did special pastoral ministry to the sick and shut-in.

 In 2018 the CSJB Sisters were recalled to their Mother House in Mendham NJ and the Episcopal Franciscan Brothers of the Society of Saint Francis were called to work at Saint Mary's.

 Their Order began in the US in 1919, when Father Joseph Crookston founded what was then the Order of St Francis in Merrill, Wisconsin.
 The Society of St. Francis was founded in England a few years later, and the two merged in 1968, forming what is today the American Province of the Society of St. Francis.

 SSF is a canonically recognized religious order in the Episcopal Church USA, and part of a worldwide order of Brothers and Sisters living in community and dispersed.
 Their family of orders includes our Brothers of the Society of St. Francis, the Sisters of the Community of St. Francis, the Sisters of the Community of St. Clare (in England), and the Brothers and Sisters of the Third Order of the Society of St. Francis.

 As Brothers of the Society of St. Francis, they live together in a community guided and inspired by the life and witness of St. Francis of Assisi and his unique and radical response to the Gospel.
 They embrace traditional vows of Poverty, Chastity, and Obedience, and seek to be a visible presence of the love and compassion of God for all people.